This class has no future dates scheduled, but you can click the button below to be notified when new dates become available.

 Bella will be preparing special embroidery kits for £12 in the morning and £15 in the afternoon, containing an instruction sheet, needle & threads (which you can buy on the day), oh and there will be embroidery hoops available to use (which can be purchased in the shop after the class too) but you are welcome to bring your own supplies if you already have them!

 The teacher of the class, Bella Lane, is from Iquitos in Peru and is a master Peruvian embroiderer who trained at the Royal School of Needlework and a world embroidery stitch collector.
 What a treat you are in for with this embroidery expert.

 This is a small class so sign up quick!

 Member since May 2016

 Response time: within 2 days

-Fabrications is an independent gallery, shop and workshop dedicated to contemporary textile practice and design, with a particular interest in up-cycling and eco design.
+Fabrications is an independent gallery, shop and workshop dedicated to the best contemporary textile practice and design, with a particular interest in eco-conscious design.

 Obby is a trusted community marketplace where you can discover and book local classes and workshops in London.

 We work with London’s best artists, makers, chefs, mixologists and teachers.
 And we meet every single one of them personally, so you can be confident in your learning experience.

 We guarantee you won't find this class cheaper anywhere else.
 If you do, please let us know and you'll get your money back.